ChrisVulpine/javascript-quiz/README.md

 ## Usage

-The play simply needs to click the Begin Quiz button to start the quiz and timer.
+The player simply needs to click the Begin Quiz button to start the quiz and timer.
 They can also click the Background Music button for some jams while they play, but this is optional.

 ![alt text](assets/img/screenShot1.png)
 ![alt text](assets/img/screenShot2.png)